samitha9125/react-native-pinch-new/README.md

 This library is created because currently react-native-pinch library is not maintaining actively.
-Also this library support HTTP with HTTPS.
+Also this library supports HTTP and HTTPS.

 # Pinch 👌